zwintox/CSharp-GradeBookApplication/README.md

 - Add support for Ranked Grading

-## Tasks necessary to complete implimentation (this isn't the only way, but it's the way we're scoring on.):
+## Tasks necessary to complete implimentation:

+- Note: this isn't the only way to accomplish this, however; this is what the project's tests are expecting.
+Implimenting this in a different way will likely result in being marked as incomplete / incorrect.

 - [ ] Add support for Ranked Grading
 	- [ ] Create an Enum `GradeBookType` containing the types of Gradebooks to be supported (Standard, Ranked, ESNU, OneToFour, SixPoint)